IAS Success Story: Meet Ansar Shaikh, Son Of An Autorickshaw Driver Who Defied All Odds To Become IAS officer At Age 21

 Following a one year preparation in a coaching center, Shaikh worked hard for three years and passed the UPSC Civil Services Examination on his first attempt in 2016.

-While preparing for the civil services exams, he also worked for about 12 hours every day for three years.
+Shaikh, who is currently posted in West Bengal, did his graduation in Political Science from Ferguson College, Pune.
+To make ends meet, he also took up odd jobs and worked for about 12 hours every day for three consecutive years while preparing for the UPSC exam.
 Ansar Shaikh, at the age of 21, became the country's youngest IAS with a 361 rank.

 (To receive our E-paper on WhatsApp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)